dplassgit/games/t100/pac1/README.md

 # PAC1

 A 1-D version of that famous arcade game where you run around eating pellets and avoiding ghoulish baddies.
-If you eat a "power" pellet, the gholish baddie becomes temporarily vulnerable, and then you can eat HIM!
+If you eat a "power" pellet, the ghoulish baddie becomes temporarily vulnerable, and then you can eat THEM!

 Clear the board and you get an extra life.
 Can you beat your high score?